-- 1.1 To continue to manage and develop the park in accordance with the Reserves Act 1977, Local Government Act 1974, Local Government Act 2002 and Resource Management Act 1991, including national and regional policy statements and district plans.
-Greater Wellington, in accordance with Council policy, statutory powers and the authority delegated by the Crown and Hutt City Council, is responsible for decision-making processes affecting the park.
-In some exceptional instances decision making may lie with the Crown in accordance with Sections 53 (for recreation reserve land) and Sections 55 (for scenic reserve land) of the Reserves Act 1977.
-The Hutt City Council also retains decision-making powers, on land owned by them, with regard to approving the placement of new utility structures, changes in reserve status; the granting of leases; the granting of covenants, licenses or concessions exceeding five years; the granting of easements on their land and the disposal of HCC land. - 1.2 To reinvest revenue generated within the park for park management.
-The Reserves Act 1977 and Local Government Act 2002 provisions govern expenditure.
+1.1 To continue to manage and develop the park in accordance with the Reserves Act 1977, Local Government Act 1974, the Local Government Act 2002 and the Resource Management Act 1991, including national and regional policy statements and district plans.
+Greater Wellington, in accordance with Council policy, statutory powers, and the authority delegated by the crown and Hutt City Council, is responsible for decision-making processes affecting the park.
+In some exceptional instances decision making may lie with the Crown in accordance with Sections 53 (for Recreation Reserve land) and Sections 55 (for Scenic Reserve land) of the Reserves Act 1977.
+The Hutt City Council also retains decision-making powers, on land owned by them, with regard to approving the placement of new utility structures, changes in reserve status, the granting of leases, licenses or concessions exceeding five years or the granting of easements on their land.

+1.2 To reinvest revenue generated within the park for park management.
+The Reserves Act 1977 and the Local Government Act 2002 provisions govern expenditure.